ECE-196/docs/content/tutorials/WiFiScanner.md

 ### Learning Objectives

 - Understand how the ESP32 performs Wi-Fi network scans
+- Set up Arduino IDE and connect your ESP32
-- Learn how to use the Serial Monitor to display data
+- Learn how to use the Serial Monitor to display data as well as on a web server
-- Explore `WiFi.h` library functions and network properties
+- Explore `WiFi.h` library functions and network properties to scan for Wi-Fi networks
+- Understand 2.4 GHz vs. 5 GHz Wi-Fi limitations
+- Make your ESP32 create its own Wi-Fi for demonstration

 Any additional notes from the developers can be included here.